zzc-pro/zzc-pro.github.io/_pages/about.md

 I'm an undergrad at Nanjing University of Aeronautics and Astronautics.
 My research interests include Multimodal LLMs, Computer Vision, Image Processing, Robotics, Generative models.

-Currently looking for a RA position.
+Currently looking for an RA position.

 🔥News
 ------